The Munich Quantum Software Stack: Connecting End Users, Integrating Diverse Quantum Technologies, Accelerating HPC: Individual Components of the Software Stack

 One of the key elements of the QRM\&CI is its compilation infrastructure (in the following referred to as compiler), which translates input kernels to low-level, hardware-specific sequences of instructions, which can be consumed by QDMI and its back-end plugins.
 For this, the compiler uses a family of Intermediate Representations (IR) to describe the quantum circuits and applies a series of compilation passes to these kernels to transform them step by step and gradually lower them from a likely high-level and generic input circuit description to likely low-level and execution-ready code.
 In this process, each pass can apply optimizations for the circuits, be guided by the FoMaC input, verify properties of circuits for debugging, select appropriate devices based on circuit properties, or transpile circuits to the available native gate sets, as queried via QDMI.

 To manage this complexity, to support a compatible family of IRs, to maintain flexibility, and to reuse existing work, the MQSS leverages the Multi-Level Intermediate Representation (MLIR) framework~\cite{mlir}, developed for and widely used in classical systems.
 MLIR allows for the creation of a modular and extensible compiler pipeline where different levels of abstraction are represented by distinct IR \enquote{dialects}.
-This allows the MQSS to be both back-end-agnostic at its higher levels and highly specific and optimized at its lower levels, all the way to low-level representations, like QIR~\cite{QIRSpec2021}, while at the same time supporting low-level intrinsics and annotations where helpful in high-level abstractions.
+The framework further supports extensibility via custom dialects and transformation passes through its plugin system~\cite{sca_hpcasia_2026_2}.
+This allows the MQSS to be both back-end-agnostic at its higher levels and highly specific and optimized at its lower levels, all the way to low-level representations, like QIR~\cite{QIRSpec2021, Stade_QIR}, while at the same time supporting low-level intrinsics and annotations where helpful in high-level abstractions.
 It also allows the combination of dialects of IRs for classical and quantum kernels, enabling a truly hybrid compilation and cross-paradigm optimization.
 Further, it supports different levels of abstractions on the back-end side, easing the integration of new back-ends.

 The compiler is designed as part of the runtime system to be highly dynamic, using the live data provided by the FoMaC support libraries (see \autoref{sec:fomac}) to inform its optimization choices.
 The actual passes are picked from a library of passes based on the matching IRs, the targeted systems, as well as user directives, similar to compiler optimization techniques from classical computing.
 To further support pass selection and optimization, the MQSS can also employ AI-based pass selection, which can be integrated via a separate pass selection interface.
 Tools, like the MQT Predictor tool~\cite{quetschlichMQTPredictorAutomatic2024}, can use this to select a dedicated compilation pass sequence for a given circuit based on its properties and the current state of the available hardware.